AgathePons/java_03_prog_principles_tuto/README.md

 ## Recursivity

-Recursivity is a besic programmation principle.
+Recursivity is a basic programmation principle.
 A recursive function is a function which call itself.
 A good example is the factorial calcul:

 `N! = N * (N-1)!`